sb2bg/marionette/docs/network.md

 ```

 If a packet from node `0` to node `1` is already queued when the link is
 disabled, it remains queued.
-When it becomes ready, `popReady` drops it and
+When it becomes ready, endpoint receive drops it and
 records:

 ```text